sosalejandro/IOET.Test/README.md

-The purpose of these statics methods is to avoid creating far more coupling with dependencies of classes internally and allow code re-usage within the application, but leaving the solution with a concrete implementation which cannot be overriden.
+The purpose of these statics methods is to avoid creating far more coupling with dependencies of classes internally and allow code re-usage within the application, but leaving the solution with a concrete implementation which cannot be overriden (at least for static methods).

 ## Application publication